ESG Policies & Procedures

 What ESG policies are essential for Indian companies?

-Essential ESG policies include Environmental Management Policy covering emissions, energy, water, and waste; Climate Change Policy with reduction targets and adaptation measures; Human Rights and Labor Standards Policy; Diversity, Equity & Inclusion Policy; Anti-Corruption and Business Ethics Policy; Supplier Code of Conduct; Stakeholder Engagement Policy; and Board Diversity and Independence Policy aligned with BRSR requirements and Companies Act 2013 provisions.
+Essential ESG policies for Indian companies include an Environmental Management Policy addressing emissions, energy, water, and waste, supported by a Climate Change Policy that defines emission reduction targets and adaptation measures.
+These are complemented by a Human Rights and Labour Standards Policy and a Diversity Equity and Inclusion Policy to promote fair and inclusive workplaces.
+Strong governance is reinforced through an Anti Corruption and Business Ethics Policy, a Supplier Code of Conduct to extend ESG expectations across the value chain, and a Stakeholder Engagement Policy to ensure transparent and meaningful dialogue.
+Together, these are underpinned by a Board Diversity and Independence Policy aligned with BRSR requirements and the Companies Act 2013, strengthening oversight and accountability.

 How do ESG policies differ from traditional CSR policies?